 Third person version of my story:

-Danny Gregory has written several internationally best-selling books on art and creativity and is currently writing his eighth.
+Danny Gregory has written several internationally best-selling books on art and creativity and is currently writing his ninth.
 His illustrations have appeared in the New York Times and many other publications and books.
 He lives in New York City.

 Danny spent three decades as one of New York’s leading advertising creative directors and has created award-winning, global campaigns for clients like Chase, JPMorgan, American Express, IBM, Burger King, Ford, Chevron and many others.